aldinorizaldy/TreeLite3D/README.md

 ---

 ## 📄 Paper
-📘 **Label-Efficient 3D Forest Mapping: Self-Supervised and Transfer Learning for Individual, Structural, and Species Analysis**
+📘 **Label-efficient 3D Forest Mapping: Self-Supervised and Transfer Learning for Instance Segmentation, Semantic Segmentation, and Species Classification**
-🔗 *Read the paper on arXiv:* https://arxiv.org/abs/2511.06331
+🔗 *Read the paper on Remote Sensing of Environment:* https://doi.org/10.1016/j.rse.2026.115564

 ---